 The only thing the BOC Family Card is truly lacking is petrol perks, which is quite a big deal because petrol makes up a huge part of many families’ expenditure.
 I know many people — myself included — who rely on petrol to hit each month’s minimum spend requirement.

-If you have no problems hitting $700 monthly, you can always depend on a dedicated credit card for petrol discounts.
+However, if you have no problems hitting $800 monthly, you can always depend on a dedicated credit card for petrol discounts.

 Alternatives to the BOC Family Card